Seminar in Twentieth Century United States History

 Students who wish to request accommodation for a disability may do so by registering with the Office of Disability Services.
 Students may only be accommodated upon issuance by the Office of Disability Services of a signed Accommodation Plan and are responsible for providing a copy of that plan to instructors of all classes in which accommodations are sought.

-Hofstadter, Hurewitz, and Jackson are available at the campus bookstore.
+Cummings, Fields, Hofstadter, Hurewitz, Jackson, and Rodgers are available at the campus bookstore.
 Others are available online and/or in library.

 Introduction to historiography

 Sept.
 4: Tradition

 Richard Hofstadter, The American Political Tradition and the Men Who Made It